Prostatectomy - Prostate Removal Surgery

 .
 Today, surgeons use robotic or laparoscopic prostatectomy to remove a cancerous prostate, but early methods involved traditional or open surgery.

 David B. Samadi, MD, is at the forefront of prostatectomy and prostate removal surgery and has performed more than 5,200

 successful procedures to date.
 His innovative SMART technique uses robotic prostate surgery enhancements to improve vision and precision.
 In Dr. Samadi's skilled hands, patients are assured superior quality of life results in both sex after prostate surgery

 A robotic prostatectomy

-Recovery time is substantially improved for robotic prostatectomies in comparison to open prostate surgery.
-As mentioned earlier, the much larger incision required in open surgery means pain is greater and recovery longer.
-More than 90% of patients are released within 24 hours of having a robotic prostatectomy
+Prostate surgery recovery time is substantially improved in comparison to open prostatectomy.
+As mentioned earlier, the much larger incision required in open surgery means pain is greater and recovery takes longer.
+Dr. Samadi's prostate surgery takes just 1.5-2 hours and almost all of his patients return home the day after having a robotic prostatectomy

-Eradicating prostate cancer is the true measure of a surgery’s success, be it open, laparoscopic or robotic.
+Eradicating prostate cancer is the true measure of prostate surgery success, be it open, laparoscopic or robotic.
 Nowhere is the evolutionary progression more pronounced than with this marker.
 The positive surgical margin is the measurement used to determine whether any cancer remains or is likely to recur.
 A physician always seeks low positive margins.
-In a recent study, there was a steep drop-off in positive margins from open, to laparoscopic to robotic.
-Open prostatectomies received a positive surgical margin of 23%, laparoscopic one of 19% and robotic prostatectomies got a positive margin of 12%.
-Mt.
-Sinai’s positive margin rate for radical robotic prostatectomies was even better at just a little over 6%.
+In a recent study, there was a steep drop-off in positive margins from open, to laparoscopic, to robotic.
+Open prostatectomy received a positive surgical margin of 23% and laparoscopic 19%, whereas robotic prostatectomy received a positive margin of only 12%.

-A prostate cancer patient may now expect to have his cancer cured, remain continent and retain sexual function.
+A prostate cancer patient may now expect to have his cancer cured, while continuing to have urinary control and sex after prostate surgery.
 This was unthinkable not too long ago.

 Learn More About Prostate Cancer Treatment Options: